 The one thing we’ve run over the last few years which has had the most ‘success’ in reaching new Christians has been a discipleship course we’ve run on a midweek evening, working through things such as the Heidelberg Catechism, a Bible Overview and the Sermon on the Mount.
 Perhaps part of the problem is that our evangelistic efforts previously have given the message out that you don’t really need to commit?

 Back in 2018 I decided to try and film regular videos as something I could give to people who’d finished one of our outreach courses.
 It seemed to me that, although there was a lot of Christian content out there, most of it was aimed at more mature Christians.
 There was very little, if anything, to actually teach people the faith from the ground up aimed at an online audience.

-I am an ordained Anglican, and as such I am coming from a classically Anglican / Reformed perspective.
+Firstly, I am ordained in the Church of England, and as such I am coming from a classically Anglican / Reformed perspective.
 (I talk a bit more about this on the basis of faith page).
 However, my aim is to avoid ‘party political’ denominational issues and to focus on what C.S.
 Lewis called Mere Christianity.
 Therefore I do not wish to get into contentious issues such as spiritual gifts, the exact nature of the sacraments, etc. I genuinely hope this website will be usable by Christians from many different denominations – free church, Anglicans, Presbyterians, Methodists, Pentecostals, etc. (For what it’s worth – I grew up in an independent church and only came into the Anglican church later in life – so I have some experience of both!)